AdaCore/learn/content/courses/intro-to-ada/chapters/more_about_types.rst

 error from binary arithmetic may be unacceptable or perhaps the hardware does not support floating-point instructions.
-Ada provides a category of types, the decimal fixed-point types, that allows the programmer to specify the required decimal precision (number of digits) as well as the scalaing factor (a power of ten) and, optionally, a range.
+Ada provides a category of types, the decimal fixed-point types, that allows the programmer to specify the required decimal precision (number of digits) as well as the scaling factor (a power of ten) and, optionally, a range.
 In effect the values will be represented as integers implicitly scaled by the specified power of 10.
 This is useful, for example, for financial applications.